-Prerequisites: (1) DESL 2220 with a grade of C or better must
+Prerequisites: DESL 2220 with a grade of C or better must be completed prior to taking this course.

 This course is the study of today's newest emission control systems and engine maintenance.
 Focus is on how to tune-up and maintain the latest diesel engine after-treatment systems.